ryantaniguchi/birthday_reminder/README.md

 My purpose for writing this software was to help me improve my understanding of relational databases such as SQL and SQLite.
 In particular, I sought to become more comfortable with incorporating relational databases and relational database functionality into programs that I wrote.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}

 Please use this link to watch a demonstration of this program: [Software Demo Video](http://youtube.link.goes.here)

 # Relational Database